zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/61-real-load-aware-scheduling.md

 ## Summary

-Minimizing machine costs by efficiently utilizing all nodes is the main objective for managing a cluster.
+Minimizing machine costs by utilizing all nodes is the main objective for efficient cluster management.
 To achieve this goal, we can make the Kubernetes scheduler aware of the gap between resource allocation and actual resource utilization.
 Taking advantage of the gap may help pack pods more efficiently, while the default scheduler that only considers pod requests and allocable resources on nodes cannot.

 ## Motivation

 Kubernetes provides a declarative resource model that core components (scheduler and kubelet) honor to behave consistently and satisfy QoS guarantees.